beginning of content

 What is toothache and swelling?

-Toothache and swelling happens when there’s a problem with your teeth or gums, causing pain and discomfort.
+Toothache and swelling happen when there’s a problem with your teeth or gums, causing pain and discomfort.

-If you don’t treat it, toothache can get worse.
-This can affect your overall health and wellbeing.
-Visit a dentist as soon as you can.
+If you don’t treat it, toothache and swelling can get worse.
+Visit a dentist as soon as you can, if your symptoms are not better within 2 days.

 What symptoms relate to toothache and swelling?